Actively Recruiting

 • Receiving systemic antibiotics for at least 72 hours during hospitalization

-• Have at least two of the following risk factors: age 65 or older, previous residence in a long-term care facility, previous proton pump inhibitor use, inflammatory bowel disease, immunocompromised state, end stage renal disease, diabetes mellitus, receiving norepinephrine at a rate of 5 mcg/min or higher, hospitalization within 30 days prior to current hospitalization, received systemic antibiotics during prior hospitalization
+• Have at least two of the following risk factors: age 65 or older, previous long-term care residence, proton pump inhibitor use, inflammatory bowel disease, immunocompromised state, end stage renal disease, diabetes mellitus, use of catecholamines (norepinephrine ≥ 5 mcg/min), hospitalization within 30 days prior with systemic antibiotic use

 Not Eligible